JUSTICE SOCIETY OF AMERICA

 Adventure Comics #61 (Apr.
 1941)

 Darrell Dane takes a serum enabling him to shrink to six inches while retaining his normal strength.
 He adopts the identity of Doll Man.
+Note: Published by Quality Comics.
+Doll Man's original debut predates most of DC's earliest heroes, making him one of the first super-powered heroes.

 Feature Comics #27 (Dec.
 1939), Secret Origins #8 (Nov.
 1986)

 With the help of a doctor named Marten, The Ultra-Humanite transfers his brain from an ape into the body of actress Dolores Winters.
 Marten then secretly places Dolores' brain into a dead woman's body.
 She is horrified that her new face is ugly and she makes Marten begin an endless series of transplants to restore her former beauty.
 Her brain is also eventually transferred to another body.
-NOTE: It is not clear whether Ultra's original form was the human first shown in Action #13 (his first app.), or the ape in JSA: Classified #20.
-The latter tale changes the spelling of her first name.
+NOTE: It is not clear whether Ultra's original form was the human first shown in Action #13 (his first appearance), or the ape in JSA: Classified #20.
+The latter tale altered the spelling of her first name.

 Action Comics #20 (Jan.
 1940), JSA: Classified #20 (Feb.
 2007)